 Lyly is mainly focused on reforming the construction permitting process in Mendocino County.

 “The permitting process, it takes so long.
-I’ve seen a lot of people move out of the county or out of the state, not wanting to build a house or start their business here because of that.” said Lyly in a candidate forum held by the Independent Coast Observer.
+I’ve seen a lot of people move out of the county or out of the state, not wanting to build a house or start their business here because of that.” said Lyly in a candidate forum co-sponsored by Mendo Local Public Media and the Independent Coast Observer.

 He believes arduous building approval processes and exorbitant fees have hindered the county’s business development, and thereby its economy.